Snowflake-Labs/sfquickstarts/site/sfguides/src/geo_performance/geo_performance.md

 Duration: 10

-In some situations, customers need to figure out how far apart certain objects are in space.
+In certain situations, users need to determine the distance between objects.
 For example, consider a logistics company that keeps track of where their trucks are.
 They do this by recording the GPS location of each truck every two minutes.
 To check if this location data is accurate, they might measure the distance between the most recent location they recorded and the one before that.
 If this distance is too large – say, more than three miles – it could indicate that the latest GPS reading was wrong.
+Below is a visualization displaying correct GPS records (in green) and two incorrect records (in red).

 <img src ='assets/geo_performance_10.png' width=500>